nansencenter/AR_Tracking/README.md

 # AR_Tracking
 Atmospheric tracking algorithm for ERA5 based on Brands 2017 and Lavers 2012.
 This code was developed as part of the MUDYFEET project, run by the Bjerknes Centre for Climate Research (BCCR).
+Details of the algorithm and examples of the results are given the the NERSC technical report number 399 provided in this repository.

 This code identifies atmospheric rivers (AR) based on the integrated vapour transport (IVT) magnitude and direction.
 It was designed to work with ERA5 reanalysis to identify ARs in the North Atlantic approaching southern Norway.